Labellum/.github/profile/README.md

-## Style your enviorment with Labellum 🌺
+## Style your environment with Labellum 🌺

 Labellum comes in two styles: